 It's hard to find a better school than North Carolina State University if you want to pursue Horticulture as a major.
 Placed in Raleigh, North Carolina, this college is a very good final choice for students who enjoy the joy of a major city.

 It is hard to find a better school than University of Rhode Island if you wish to pursue Horticulture as a major.
 University of Rhode Island Horticulture students receive 3.6% more than the standard Horticulture grad.
-Located in Kingston, Rhode Island, delivers a dependable, suburban experience for scholars.
+Located in Kingston, Rhode Island, URI delivers a dependable, suburban experience for scholars.

 Any student who is interested in Horticulture has to check out Farmingdale State College.
-It is found in the suburban location of Farmingdale, New York, Farmingdale State College offers a comfortable, suburban atmosphere for scholars.
+Situated in Farmingdale, New York, Farmingdale State College offers a comfortable, suburban atmosphere for scholars.